NU Bulldogs, Lady Bulldogs, Bullpups and Lady Bullpups: Baseball

+Football

+The first Lady Bulldogs football team in 2025.
+The team coached by Ryan Payson, had tryouts in August 2025.
+The women's football team took part in Ang Liga by early 2026.

+The NU Lady Bulldogs made their debut in the women's football championship of the University Athletic Association of the Philippines (UAAP) in Season 89.
+They lost 0-5 to the FEU Lady Tamaraw Booters on their first ever UAAP game on September 23, 2026.

 Softball

-The National University Softball Team made history by becoming the first-ever UAAP softball champions in the 1953–1954 season, the very year the sport was introduced to the league.
-Demonstrating dominance and skill from the outset, NU successfully defended their title in the 1954–1955 season, securing back-to-back championships.
+The National University Softball Team won the inaugural UAAP softball championship during the 1953–1954 season, the very year the sport was introduced to the league.
+Following their first title, NU successfully defended their title in the 1954–1955 season, securing back-to-back championships.
 These early victories established National University as a pioneering force in collegiate softball, laying the foundation for the sport's growth in the UAAP and cementing the Bulldogs' legacy in Philippine collegiate athletics.

 Performance sports

 Cheerdance

 The National U Pep Squad performs at the halftime of the basketball games of the NU Bulldogs in the University Athletic Association of the Philippines and represents the university in the UAAP Cheerdance Competition along with the NU Cheer Squadron and NU Drummers.
 They were the champions for four consecutive years (2013, 2014, 2015, and 2016).
-Their closest rival is the UP Pep Squad and U.S.T.
-Salinggawi Dance Troup Group, which has been a consistent runner-up for the past three seasons.
+Their closest rival is the UP Pep Squad and UST Salinggawi Dance Troupe, which has been a consistent runner-up for the past three seasons.
 Ghicka Bernabe, a former member of FEU Cheering Squad, is the current head coach of the group.